mgerb/mgdiscord/readme.md

 - BOT_PREFIX - the prefix to your bot commands e.g. "!play rick roll"
 - TOKEN - [How to get your bot token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
-- TIMEOUT - how long before the bot times out downloading a media file
+- TIMEOUT - how many seconds before the bot times out downloading a media file